 - Have any condition that reduces their defence against infection (weak immune system).

-Babies and young children can become very unwell very quickly so it is even more important to keep a close eye on them and get medical advice if you have any concerns.
+Babies and young children can become very unwell very quickly so it is even more important to keep a close eye on them and obtain medical advice if you have any concerns.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.